 I get a lot of questions about framing & mounting options — and there are so many choices.
 But here are several options you might consider when framing your artwork.
+See the example below that illustrates how I like to frame these prints.

 $10 – $50